Now, more than ever, it’s important to be mindful of your in-home water usage. Here are some quick tips to help you save water inside your home.

 Saving Water Outside the Home

 The consumption rate for water-saving devices or products varies significantly.
 Check plumbing product packaging to determine the product's water efficiency.
 Be as careful and efficient outdoors as you are inside the home.
 Here are some quick tips:

 Check hose and connectors.
 Repair or replace leaky parts or sections.

-Use a nozzle which can be shut off or adjusted to fine spray.
+Use a nozzle that can be shut off or adjusted to fine spray.

 When finished, shut off at the house instead of at nozzle to avoid leaks.

-Consider a water-saving drip irrigation system which provides a slow steady supply of water to garden and shrubbery.
+Consider a water-saving drip irrigation system, which provides a slow, steady supply of water to gardens and shrubbery.

 Lawn & Garden